Assertions

 └── Arrays.recursive.phpt # failing test

-We can change the name of the directory by Tester\Dumper::$dumpDir.
+We can change the directory name via Tester\Dumper::$dumpDir.